Are you buying a house or lottery ticket?

 A better course is to invest in stocks, which historically deliver better returns than other investments and which help you build wealth regardless of where you live.

 People often believe homes are a better investment than they actually are.
 On average, home prices nationally have barely kept up with inflation since 1900, Blitzer says.
-Most of the nation's housing wealth is concentrated in just a few states, notably California, New York, Florida and Texas, according to an a href='http://www.urban.org/sites/default/files/publication/82556/2016.07.13%20Measuring%20American's%20Net%20Housing%20Wealth—final4.pdf'analysis by the Urban Institute/a.
+Most of the nation's housing wealth is concentrated in just a few states, notably California, New York, Florida and Texas, according to an analysis by the Urban Institute.

 Homes can offer tax breaks for mortgage interest, property taxes and capital gains, since the first $250,000 of home sale profit per owner typically is exempt from taxes.
 But homes also come with considerable costs that can't be deducted, including insurance, maintenance, repairs and upgrades (though improvements can reduce the possible tax bill if you sell at a big profit).